-Intended outcome Success criteria Identify a named key leader to promote oracy and drive its development as a key strategy across the school.
+Intended outcome Success criteria Key leader to promote fluency and oracy and drive its development as a key strategy across the school.
+Opportunities for oracy will be maximised across the curriculum.
 Continue to build the range of strategies applied in the classroom to promote oracy - for example discussion guidelines and sentence stems.
-Develop further approaches such as metacognition strategies and the 'philosophy for children' approach in order to build on the work in oracy and promote speaking, listening and debate.
-Oracy is a key feature of practice in the academy and pupils, including PPG pupils are increasingly expressive - high quality talk is a feature of all lessons.
+Develop further approaches which expose pupils to more challenging texts and implement regular time for debate and performance to build on the work in oracy and promote speaking and listening.
+Oracy and fluency are key features of practice in the academy and pupils, including PPG pupils are increasingly expressive - high quality talk is a feature of all lessons.
 Innovative approaches to oracy are being developed and oracy is being used as a tool to promote learning in a range of spheres.
-Ensure all children, including PPG and disadvantaged children are receiving a consistently high-quality provision in phonics, backed up by clear, ambitious expectations of progress.
+Oracy becomes embedded as a core strategy and underpins the development of higher order thinking skills through strategies such as metacognition - this has a disproportionately strong impact on PPG children Ensure all children, including PPG and disadvantaged children are receiving a consistently high quality provision in phonics, backed up by clear, ambitious expectations of progress.
 Ensure that all children, including those who are disadvantaged or in receipt of PPG are receiving a consistently high-quality standard of teaching in reading.
+Clear initiatives to promote fluency are to be implemented.
+Clear and consistent rewards to promote reading explicitly to be put in place.
 This to be backed up by clear benchmarks and ambitious expectations of progress.
-Develop the school environment as a driver to promote reading for example through - • Developing the school library as a hub for reading within the school • Promoting books and authors explicitly through display and environments • Creating promotional initiatives such as 'books to read in year' programmes Author visits/book weeks explicitly promote a love of reading The vast majority of children (95%+) (including PPG pupils) to be able to blend effectively on entering KS1 (RWinc Green +).
+Develop the school environment as a driver to promote reading for example through - Developing the school library as a hub for reading within the school Promoting books and authors explicitly through display and environments The vast majority of children (95%+) (including PPG pupils) to be able to blend effectively on entering KS1 (RWinc Green +).
 The vast majority (95%) of children (including PPG pupils) to able to decode effectively by the end of year 1 (RWInc Grey +).
 The vast majority of pupils (including PPG pupils) able to read fluently (90+ words per minute as a guide) by the end of year 2.
-The vast majority of pupils (95%+) (including PPG pupils) to be able to read fluently and with expression, retrieving key information from a given text by the end of year 3 (NFER scaled score 95+) The vast majority of pupils (95%+) (including PPG pupils) to be able to read with expression and recognise inferential information in texts by the end of year 5.
-The vast majority of pupils (95%+) (including PPG pupils) achieve a scaled score of 100+ in the end of KS assessments.
-The teaching environment exudes the importance of reading and books are explicitly and implicitly promoted throughout the school.
-The school library is developed into a key space within the school and is seen as the heart of the reading journey by pupils.
-A wide range of initiatives promote books and reading - these are continually updated and revisited to maintain momentum.
+The vast majority (95%+) of pupils (including PPG pupils) able to read fluently (90+ words per minute as a guide) by the end of year 2.
+The vast majority of pupils (95%+) (including PPG pupils) to be able to read fluently and with expression, retrieving key information from a given text by the end of year 3 (NGRT scaled score 95+) The vast majority of pupils (95%+) (including PPG pupils) to be able to read with expression and recognise inferential information in texts by the end of year 5.